3 Steps to simplify your glass block shower wall project

 In the old days a tile contractor or a DIY homeowner would use the “hope and pray” method for a glass block shower.
 First they would build a mortared shower base by hand and hope it wouldn’t leak.
 Second they would pray the glass block would work with the base when the time came to install the wall.
 As someone who has seen the aftermath of failed mortared (also called mud set) pans and bad designs which did not work I’m glad the “bad old days” of this outdated installation process are almost over!
 Let’s compare 4 shower pan options which are built to last and designed to work in unison with the walls.
 You’ll see below each one has it’s unique advantages and disadvantages (there is no one system which is perfect).

-• Option 1 – Acrylic glass block shower pan –
+• Option 1 – Acrylic glass block shower pan – most likely a bad idea

 The acrylic shower pan is simple to install and clean and is predesigned to work with glass blocks.
 The reason this base is seldom used is it only comes in 3 standard sizes (60 x 32, 60 x 34 and 72 x 51) which don’t work in many bath remodeling projects.
 In addition there is no ability to customize the curb height, drain location or the size of the base.
+One other reason acrylic bases are a bad idea – most of the manufacturers who made these bases have stopped producing them.

-• Option 2 – Ready for tile glass block pan –
+• Option 2 – Ready for tile glass block pan – customizable and light

 Unlike it’s acrylic counterpart the ready for tile shower pan is completely customizable (the size, drain location, curb height and slope can be designed for any glass block wall).
 What is also nice is the base is light, waterproof and easy to install.
+You can even do crazy, funky layouts like the serpentine shower design shown below.

 The biggest drawbacks of ready for tile bases are you need to use small mosaic tiles on the shower floor (creating more grout joints to clean), they are not available with a linear drain, and when you design curved walls it is necessary to buy a custom sized curb cap to finish the base.

-• Option 4 – No “shower pan” at all, the one level wet room –
+• Option 4 – No “shower pan” at all, the one level wet room – sleek & perfect for limited mobility

 When most people in the United States think of a shower pan they envision a product which sits on top of a subfloor.
 When space is tight, or the mobility of a family member is limited, a pan which sticks out of the floor is usually not best.
 As many in Europe and Asia already know it’s possible to have a one level bathroom (also called a wet room) which is waterproof and eliminates the barriers between the shower and bathroom floor.
 Shower base former wet room systems are straightforward to install (unlike the old method of dropping the floor to make a one level room) and are completely waterproofed.
 The drawback with this system is the need to make a commitment to have the entire bathroom floor be tiled.